argon-analytik/ssoe/README.md

-# Argon Platform SSO (Apple Extensible/Platform SSO)
+# Argio Platform SSO (Apple Extensible/Platform SSO)

-Universal (macOS + iOS) Authentication Services extension that implements Apple’s Extensible SSO / Platform SSO for the Argon platform (OIDC).
+Universal (macOS + iOS) Authentication Services extension that implements Apple’s Extensible SSO / Platform SSO for the Argio platform (OIDC).
 The repository contains a macOS host app, iOS and macOS SSO extensions, and shared code for a Redirect‑based OIDC flow with PKCE, Keychain token storage, and MDM‑driven config.